 98. Firearms are not an appropriate tool for the policing of assemblies.
 Firearms must never be used simply to disperse an assembly.
 In order to comply with international law, any use of firearms by law enforcement officials must be limited to targeted individuals in circumstances in which it is strictly necessary to confront an imminent threat of death or serious injury or, in truly exceptional circumstances, a grave and proximate threat to life.
 Given the threat such weapons pose to life, this minimum threshold should also be applied to the firing of rubber-coated or plastic bullets.
 It is never acceptable to fire indiscriminately into a crowd.
 Where law enforcement officials are prepared for the use of force, or violence is considered likely, the authorities must also ensure adequate medical facilities.

-99. The use of unnecessary or disproportionate force may breach articles 7 and 9 of the Covenant and, where death results, may violate article 6.
+99. The use of unnecessary, excessive or disproportionate force may breach articles 7 and 9 of the Covenant and, where death results, may violate article 6.
 In an extreme case, widespread or systematic use of lethal force against participants in peaceful assemblies may constitute a crime against humanity.

 100. The State is responsible under international law for the actions and omissions of its law enforcement agencies and should promote a culture of accountability for law enforcement officials during assemblies.
-To enhance effective accountability, uniformed law enforcement officers should always display a form of identification during assemblies.
+To enhance effective accountability, uniformed law enforcement officers should always display a form of identification during assemblies easy to remember (for example, a code name or a four-digit number).

 101. There is a duty to investigate effectively, impartially and in a timely manner any allegation of unlawful use of force by law enforcement officials during or in connection with assemblies.
 Both intentional and negligent action or inaction can amount to a violation of human rights.
 Law enforcement agencies and individual officials must be held accountable for their actions and omissions under domestic and, where relevant, international law and effective remedies must be provided to victims.